dragon-Elec/rusty-dl-manager-deb/README.md

 - **Bandwidth Control**: Control your download speed and manage your bandwidth usage effectively.

-- **Action on Save**: Customize what happens after a file is downloaded, from moving files to specific folders to executing scripts.
+- **Action on Save**: Customize what happens after a file is downloaded.

 - **Browser Download Grabbing**: Seamlessly integrate with your web browser to grab and manage downloads directly from your browsing experience.